-Water meters are widely accepted as the fairest way of charging for water and we plan to meter most homes over the next few years, bringing us in line with other companies in the south east and helping to reduce consumption.
+Water meters are widely accepted as the fairest way of charging for water.
+Within the next few years most homes we supply will be metered, bringing us in line with other companies in the south east and helping to reduce consumption.
+Watch the video below to understand more about our metering programme:

-To help you estimate the amount of water you use and if you would be better off on a water meter, use our GetWaterFit calculator from our partners Save Water Save Money.
+To help you estimate the amount of water you use and what you would be likely to pay on a water meter, use our GetWaterFit calculator from our partners Save Water Save Money.
 Within a few minutes it will create a personalised dashboard for your home, with ideas on how to save water, energy and money.
 Simply enter your postcode and it will guide you through the calculator.
-You can also see if you’d be better off on a meter, how you compare with your neighbours and order free water saving devices suitable for your home.
+You can also see how you compare with your neighbours and order free water saving devices suitable for your home.

 "Having a meter means I only pay for the water I use which has reduced how much I spend.
 Compared to other bills, I pay a very small amount for water which means I am better able to manage my finances and treat my family."